pepurion/aleph/content/Gameplay/Miscellaneous.md

 ### Deafened
 - Fail all hearing checks
-- Disfavor on Awareness checks
+- Disfavor on Perception checks

 ### Blinded
 - Fail all sight checks
-- 2 Disfavors on Awareness checks
+- 2 Disfavors on Perception checks
 - Block and Dodge ratings are halved down

 ### Paralysis